Latest Update for West Bengal Madhyamik

 Frequently Asked Questions (FAQs)

-West Bengal Madhyamil exams will be conducted from June 1 to 10, 2021.
+West Bengal Madhyamil exams have been conducted from March 7 to March 16, 2022.

 Yes, there will be only one WB Madhyamik routine for both regular and private students.